20 WAYS TO BE INVOLVED WITH SOCIAL JUSTICE MOVEMENT WORK

 Knowledge of Local & National Community Dynamics

-Access to Other Social Determinants of Health
+Access to Resources Connected to Social Determinants of Health

 “WHAT DO YOU NEED?”